TeamDogFace/HereDoggie/README.md

 Find your canine companion in 3 easy steps.

-This web application will run facial detection and then local binary pattern histogram facial recognition on all possible dogs based on the date lost.
+This web application will run facial detection and then [local binary pattern histogram][1] facial recognition on all possible dogs based on the date lost.

 Requirements
 ------------